enchant3dmango/lugvloei/README.md

     kubectl get pods -n airflow --watch
     ```
     ![Airflow Pods](docs/assets/airflow-pods.png)
-    :hourglass_flowing_sand: Wait until the Airflow Webserver pod status changed to `Running`, then continue to the next step.
+    :hourglass_flowing_sand: Wait until the Airflow Webserver pod status changed to **Running**, then continue to the next step.
 5. Forward the Airflow Webserver port to your local so you can open the Airflow Webserver in your browser.
     ```sh
     make pf-airflow-webserver
     ```
     Go to http://localhost:8080/ to check Airflow Webserver.
-Try to login using admin:admin if you didn't change the default credentials.
+Try to login using **admin**:**admin** if you didn't change the default credentials.

     You should see this page after login.
     ![Airflow Webserver](docs/assets/airflow-webserver.png)